mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_basics.md

 As you can see, the RPKM values differ for the Yellow gene between the two samples even though the fraction of transcripts from the Yellow gene is the same between the two samples!
 This is not desirable.

-Why is this the case?
-As described by [Li and Dewey (2011)](https://doi.org/10.1093/bioinformatics/btp692), the RPKM values are affected by the *mean length* of the transcripts in the sample.
   In the example above, the mean length of transcripts in Sample 2 is greater than the mean length of transcripts in Sample 1 because we have more transcripts of the Green gene than the Blue gene, which is a longer gene.

 To see this more rigorously, let's view the relationship between RPKM and estimated TPM through another lense: